Brain surgery

 Before surgery, the hair on part of the scalp is shaved and the skin is cleaned.
 The surgeon makes a cut through the scalp to expose the bone (skull).
 The location of this cut depends on where the problem in the brain is located.

-The surgeon uses a high speed saw to cut a portion of the bone (a bone flap) to access the brain.
+The surgeon uses a high-speed drill and saw to cut a portion of the bone (a bone flap) to access the brain.

 During surgery, your surgeon may: